KristianColville1/raza-noodles/README.md

 - Raza Noodles' address and phone number can be found on the landing page and menu page.

-- I've included a html code that allows the user to dial the phone number just by pressing it.
+- I've included html code that allows the user to dial the phone number just by pressing it.

 Raza Noodles needs the ability for users to call them when they visit the website.